labki-org/FieldPermissions/dev/DEV_GUIDE.md

-# FieldPermissions Development Guide
+# PropertyPermissions Development Guide

-This directory contains tools for running FieldPermissions inside a full MediaWiki environment (using `labki-platform`) and executing the extension's PHPUnit test suite.
+This directory contains tools for running PropertyPermissions inside a full MediaWiki environment (using `labki-platform`) and executing the extension's PHPUnit test suite.

-## Run MediaWiki + FieldPermissions
+## Run MediaWiki + PropertyPermissions

 The environment is defined in `docker-compose.yml` in the root of the extension.